Black & White (The Maine album)

-Black & White is the second album by The Maine and was released on July 12, 2010.
+Black & White is the second studio album by The Maine and was released on July 12, 2010.
 The album features singles "Inside of You" and "Growing Up".
 It debuted at No. 16 on the Billboard 200 with 22,634 copies sold in its first week.

 Background and recording

 After being invited to dinner following a show in New Jersey with then-CEO of Warner Bros.
 Records, Tom Whalley, it was announced that the group had recently signed to the major label in July 2009.
 They also signed with Action Theory and Sire Records in March 2010, and began recording the album.

 Recorded in California with producer Howard Benson, Black & White sees The Maine stepping out of their comfort zone and creating a cohesive body of work that is an "album", in the most traditional sense of the word.
 The album sees the group maturing in their songwriting and diving into a rock sounding album.
 Many of the album's songs are about girls, as well as tracks about life experiences.
 According to singer John O'Callaghan, the label wanted the band to have a "modern Tom Petty" feel for the album.
 They also spent recording sessions working with Butch Walker.
 Guitarist Jared Monaco said they were "going for a polished, big-production sound," while learning what worked for the group.

 "We're trying to go for more of a raw feel – really just a free, loose record", O'Callaghan explains.
 The album was inspired by the classic sounds of American rock-n-roll while also containing relatable themes that retain the sense of youthfulness and fun that is distinctly The Maine.
 Acoustic versions of the songs "Inside of You" and "Right Girl" can be found on YouTube as well as the deluxe version of the record.